 Surfaces and belongings can also be contaminated with COVID-19, when people who are infected cough or sneeze near them or if they touch them.

 If you have COVID-19, there is a risk that you will spread the virus onto surfaces such as furniture, benches or door handles, even if you do not touch them directly.
 The next person to touch that surface may then become infected.

 Even if you try and avoid other people, you cannot guarantee that you will not come into contact with the virus.
-That is why you need to follow all of the steps in this guidance all of the time, even when you feel well, to help prevent the spread of COVID-19.
+Following all of the steps in this guidance all of the time, even when you feel well, can help prevent the spread of COVID-19.
 This is especially important if you live with someone who is clinically extremely vulnerable.